RexRowan/Q-Swarm/README.md

 Open `index.html` in a browser, or serve the folder with any static web server.

 ## Deploy
-The site is static and can be deployed directly to GitHub Pages, Netlify, Vercel, Cloudflare Pages, or similar hosting.

 The interface is deliberately hardware-agnostic.
-The example agents are illustrative UI data and should be replaced with live Q-Swarm protocol data when the backend exists.
+The example agents are illustrative UI data and would be replaced with live Q-Swarm protocol data when the backend exists.